IvanBragin2704/IvanBragin2704/README.md

 - 🔭 I’m currently working on backend development at EMK
 - 🌱 I’m deepening my knowledge in web frameworks and databases
-- 📫 How to reach me: [add your email or social links if you want]
+- 📫 How to reach me: i.am.bragin@gmail.com
 - ⚡ Fun fact: I'm balancing university studies with a full-time dev job

 ---